-PLEASE NOTE: These sample calculators below contain advertisements and other marketing related content.
+These sample calculators below contain advertisements and other marketing related content.
 This content will not appear on licensed versions of the calculators.
-To see sample, licensed calculators as they could appear on your web site, please visit our Client Showcase.
+To see sample, licensed calculators as they could appear on your web site, please see our Customer Success page.

 This module provides a detailed approach to retirement planning.
 The analysis takes into account existing savings plans and future fixed income receipts such as Social Security, rental income and employer pensions.
 Further, you can generate "what-if" scenarios with or without Social Security, differing the investment returns and inflation, and whether or not you wish to leave a legacy to heirs or deplete the principal.
 The result pages will recommend any additional taxable or tax-deferred savings that will be needed to meet the stated retirement goal.